aaronksaunders/mst-todo-ionic2/readme.md

 ```
 At this point the application should run and you should see the items appearing in the list again.

- Connect the addItem function to the todoStore
+- [TODO] Connect the addItem function to the todoStore connect to application

- Update the UI using mobxautorun
+- [TODO] Connect the deleteItem function to the todoStore
+- [TODO] Add list-item-swipe to list to implement deleteItem
+- [TODO] Connect delete action in UI to delete in todoStore

- Move store to seperate file and make it a provider
+- [TODO] Move store to seperate file and make it a provider
+- [TODO] Connect angularfire2